These guides are for families and carers of children with developmental delay or a physical or intellectual disability.

 - a continence nurse

-- AT mentor a person who provides support to make informed choices about AT and home modification needs.
+- an AT mentor (a person who provides support to make informed choices about AT and home modification needs)

 - AT advisors or providers may have a specialist area or provide knowledge across many AT devices.

 - As children grow and develop, their AT needs may also change.
 This can include adjustment of current AT (e.g. postural seating in a wheelchair), or new, additional or different equipment, devices or products.